top of page

 Finding Your Fit

-Professional Membership: is the therapist a member of a professional body that has verified their experience and qualifications.
-They will be listed on a register of members on the bodies website such as this: My Own Listing
+1. Professional Membership: Is the therapist a member of a professional body that has verified their experience and qualifications?
+They will be listed on a register of members on the body's website, such as this: My Own Listing

-Hyperbole: be weary of anyone making exaggerated claims or guarantees about results.
-A majority of people do see an improvement in their mental health with talking therapy but it is not guaranteed.
+2. Hyperbole: Be wary of anyone making exaggerated claims or guarantees about results.
+A majority of people do see some improvements with talking therapy, but no therapist can guarantee this for any specific person.
 See this useful breakdown of an NHS study into outcomes for more information: NHS

-Interested in finding out more about my approcah?
+Interested in finding out more about my approach?

-I offer online CBT, Hypnotherapy and Mindfulness sessions for individuals throughout the UK.
-I also offer in-person sessions around the Leicester, Nuneaton and Hinckley areas in the Midlands.
-I offer early, late and weekend sessions to suit your needs.
+I offer CBT, Hypnotherapy and Mindfulness sessions online throughout the UK, and in-person around Leicester, Nuneaton and Hinckley.
+Early, late and weekend appointments available.

 Sources & Further Reading